libriscv/docs/docs/godot_docs/cppapi.md

 	/// @param value The new skew of the node. void set_skew(const Variant &value);

+	/// @brief Set the 2D transform of the node.
+	/// @param value The new 2D transform of the node. void set_transform(const Transform2D &value);

+	/// @brief Get the 2D transform of the node.
+	/// @return The 2D transform of the node.
+	Transform2D get_transform() const;

 	/// @brief  Duplicate the node.
 	/// @return A new Node2D object with the same properties and children.
 	Node2D duplicate() const;

+	/// @brief Create a new Node2D object.
+	/// @param path The path to the Node2D object.
+	/// @return The Node2D object.
+	static Node2D Create(std::string_view path);
 };
 ```